How To Choose The Right Role-Based Training For Your Organization

 Onboarding Training

 This type of training is focused on onboarding new employees when they join the organization.
-The focus of this training is to standardize the process of aligning employees with their new role, responsibilities, and the skills needed to perform their duties effectively.
+The focus of this training is to standardize the process of aligning employees with their new roles, responsibilities, and the skills needed to perform their duties effectively.

 Leadership Training